FaisalUmair/udemy-downloader-gui/README.md

   </tr>
 </table>

-### Warning
+## Warning

+* Downloading courses is against Udemy's Terms of Service, I am NOT held responsible for your account getting suspended as a result from the use of this program!
-**Udemy has started to encrypt many of the course videos, so downloading them may be impossible/illegal because it involves decrypting DRM'd videos which opens up the author to DMCA takedowns/lawsuits.
+* Udemy has started to encrypt many of the course videos, so downloading them may be impossible/illegal because it involves decrypting DRM videos which opens up the author to DMCA takedowns/lawsuits.
-If you use Udeler and some/all videos are skipped, please don't open a new issue or comment that the issue still exists.
-All requests to bypass DRM/encryption will be ignored.**
+* If you use Udeler and some/all videos are skipped, please don't open a new issue or comment that the issue still exists.
+All requests to bypass DRM/encryption will be ignored.
+* This program is WIP, the code is provided as-is and I am not held resposible for any legal issues resulting from the use of this program.

 If you'd like to see the full context, then read [issue 609](https://github.com/FaisalUmair/udemy-downloader-gui/issues/609).